AfsanehShamsaddini/Tic-Tac-Toe/README.md

 If there is no one around play it on "One Player Mode"

-or play it on "Two Players Mode" with a friend. :)
+or play it on "Two Players Mode"

 # Features
 - One Player Mode